What Was Romeo And Juliet's Last Names

 Another emerging perspective focuses on the psychological impact of the feud on the characters.
 Scholars are exploring the ways in which the constant exposure to violence and animosity might have shaped Romeo and Juliet's mental states, contributing to their impulsivity and emotional vulnerability.
 This psychological approach adds another layer of complexity to the play and allows for a deeper understanding of the characters' motivations.

-Furthermore, there's a growing interest in exploring the perspectives of marginalized characters in the play.
+To build on this, there's a growing interest in exploring the perspectives of marginalized characters in the play.
 While Romeo and Juliet are undoubtedly the central figures, characters like Mercutio, Tybalt, and the Nurse offer valuable insights into the social dynamics of Verona and the human cost of the feud.
 By giving voice to these often-overlooked characters, modern interpretations can provide a more nuanced and comprehensive understanding of the play's themes.

 Tips and Expert Advice for Understanding the Play